lino-framework/lino/docs/ref/modlib.rst

 Depends on :mod:`countries`.

-A :class:`Contact` is anything that may be contacted using a postal or email address or phone numbers.

-:class:`Contact` is the abstract base class for :class:`Person` (physical persons) and :class:`Company` (companies, organisations of any kind, non-formal groups of persons).
+:class:`Person` is for physical persons, :class:`Company` for companies, organisations and any kind, non-formal groups that are :class:`addressable <lino.mixins.addressable.Addressable>`.

+A :class:`Contact` is a :class:`Person` (physical persons) that has a certain role :class:`ContactType` in a certain :class:`Company`.

 :attr:`Company.type` is a pointer to this company's :class:`CompanyType`.
-:class:`CompanyTypes`

 .. class:: Contact

   Abstract base class for :class:`Company` and :class:`Person`.
-  Anything that has contact information (postal address, email, phone,...).

-  .. attribute:: country

-      A pointer to :class:`countries.Country`.
-The country where this contact is located.

-  .. attribute:: city

-      A pointer to :class:`countries.City`.
-The city where this contact is located.
-      The list of choices for this field is context-sensitive, it depends on the :attr:`country`.

-  .. method:: address

-      The plain text postal address, layd out according to the local rules in this Contact's :country.
-      Virtual field.

 .. class:: Person